 Live a frugal life

 There is no doubt that frugality is one thing that keeps you rich and sorted.
 A small step towards frugality can help you make some big savings that can repay a big chunk of your debt.
-For more information on how to go about living a frugal life, you can head over to my post: frugal living tips for beginners.

 Stop taking on more debt